firebolt-db/firebolt-db.github.io/docs/sql-reference/functions-reference/percentile-cont-window.md

 | `<expr0>` | An expression used for the order by clause. |
 | `<expr1>` | An expression used for the partition by clause. |

 The expression used for the order by clause must be of numeric data type.
-The return type of the function will be the same as the expression type.
+The return type of the function is DOUBLE.

 ## Example
 {: .no_toc}